GerhardKling/ClassicBooks/README.md

 # Classic Books and Papers
-This repository contains my code and material used for the playlist "Classic Books & Papers", which is available on my Youtube channel YUNIKARN.
+This repository contains my code and material for the playlist "Classic Books & Papers," which is available on my YouTube channel, [YUNIKARN]().
 Visit [Our website](https://www.yunikarn.com) for more content.

 ## C1: The Econometrics of Financial Markets
 We explore the classic book "The Econometrics of Financial Markets" by Campbell, Lo, and MacKinlay.
 More than 25 years after its publication, it remains a very useful source of information.
 I read this book as a graduate student in Economics, and it guided me through my PhD period.
-In contrast to many books covering econometrics, this book is actually a pleasure to read.
+In contrast to many books covering econometrics, this book is a pleasure to read.
 Even without a strong mathematical background, most students should be able to understand the ideas presented.
 Let’s have a look inside.
 ### [YouTube Video 1](https://youtu.be/8NwiTk8kiFo)

 ## C2: Event Study: Main Ideas
-We introduce Event Studies, which are used to quantify the impact of events on firms' value.
+We introduce Event Studies, which quantify the impact of events on firms' value.
 We discuss estimation and event windows as well as normal returns.
 The latter is based on the constant-mean-return model and the market model.
 ### [GitHub](https://github.com/GerhardKling/DataAnalysisExcel)
 ### [YouTube Video 2](https://youtu.be/ZJRaON2kHJ4)